christophsax/seasonal/README.md

 ### X-13ARIMA-SEATS syntax

 Seasonal uses the same syntax as X-13ARIMA-SEATS.
 It is possible to invoce most options that are available in X-13ARIMA-SEATS.
 For details on the options, see the [manual][manual].
 The X-13ARIMA-SEATS syntax uses *specs* and *arguments*, while each spec may contain some arguments.
-An additional spec/argument can be added to the `seas` function by separating spec and argument by a `.`.
-For example, in order to set the `variable` argument of the `regression` spec equal to `td` and `ao1999.jan`, the input to `seas` looks like this:
+An additional `spec.argument` can be added to the `seas` function by separating spec and argument by a `.`.
+For example, in order to set the `variable` *argument* of the `regression` *spec* equal to `td` and `ao1999.jan`, the input to `seas` looks like this:

     x <- seas(AirPassengers, regression.variable = c("td", "ao1965.jan"))